 Generally, Iga and Koka were seen in an adversarial relationship, however, it may not have been the case.

-Numerous Jizamurai hired agents for collecting information and bush fighting to defend the territory, it’s considered the Ninjutsu has been developed in the course of the time under such condition.
+Numerous Jizamurai hired agents for collecting information and bush fighting to defend the territory.
+We assume the Ninjutsu has been developed in the course of the time under such condition.

-Also, the Kii Island, where Iga and Kouka (Koga is reading mistake) located is known for its unique spiritual spots and political loser from the center found an asylum here lay hidden.
+Also, the Kii Island, where Iga and Koka (Koga is reading mistake) located is known for its unique spiritual spots and political loser from the center found an asylum here lay hidden.

 Their lands compared less suitable for rice farming to other feudal domains which could rely on rice farming for income.